hazzaclark/catherine/README.md

   - Simple per-word instruction decoding
   - Static Analysis for handling said decoding
   - Bindings for C++
-  - Multiple SH architectures aim to be suppoerted: with the main focus on SuperH2.
   - SEGA Saturn DSP (SCU)

 ## Implementation: